-Ian Cochrane is an Australian writer, photographer and freelance draughtsman.
+Ian Cochrane is an Australian writer calling Melbourne home.
+He is also a photographer and freelance draughtsman.

-He is a writer for the online newspaper BrooWaha, a member of the Australian Society of Authors, Writers Victoria, a member of the Blog Catalog community and a blogger on people, places and the human condition.
+An itinerant traveller, Ian writes for the online newspaper BrooWaha, is a member of the Australian Society of Authors, Writers Victoria and the Blog Catalog community blogging on people, places and the human condition.

 Wanderlust lured him to Europe, the Americas, Southeast Asia and the South Pacific, while work has taken him to India, Africa, the Australian outback and the highlands of Papua New Guinea.

 Ian launched his first book –Indian Summers: Mumbai and Beyond, a collection of 13 tales on the paradox of modern India – to wild acclaim in 2011.
 Find it here as p-book or e-book, complete or by the story, or throughout Australia and New Zealand via Dennis Jones & Associates.

 Ian is now working on Shadowland: a NZ Odyssey, another collection of short stories, and Man of Cards: an ongoing novel centred on a wandering soul with each foot in disconnected worlds.